liferay-search/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/06-online-editing-office-365/03-creating-editing-files-office365.markdown

 The first time you create or edit a Documents and Media file via Office 365&trade;, you must authenticate with your Microsoft account.
-This links OneDrive&trade; to your @product@ account, so you only need to do this once.
+This links OneDrive&trade; to your @sharepoint@ account, so you only need to do this once.
 You can unlink your account at any time by navigating to User Menu &rarr; *Account Settings* &rarr; *General* &rarr; *Apps*, and clicking *Revoke* next to OneDrive&trade;.